pavel-fokin/ai-chats/README.md

-# AI
+# AI Bots

-This is repo to try AI LLM models.
+This is a repo to try AI LLM models.